i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/my-Account.md

 ## My Account

 To connect to your i-Vertix web interface, go to URL: `http://IP_ADDRESS/centreon`.
-(Replace **IP_ADDRESS** by the IP address or FQDN of your Centreon web server.)
+(Replace **IP_ADDRESS** by the IP address or FQDN of your i-Vertix web server (Central Management).

 Fill in your user name and associated password and click on the **Connect** button:

 ![image](../../assets/administration/my-account/aconnection.png)

-You are now connected to the Centreon web interface.
+You are now connected to the i-Vertix web interface.

 ## Menus